Dr Elizabeth L'Estrange

 Teaching

 I teach across the Art History curriculum at Birmingham, including the first-year module Writing Art’s Histories I, the second-year modules Power, Society, Politics: Religious Art in Northern Europe, c.
-1400-1600, and Engaging Art History, and two third-year special subject modules, Women and Artistic Culture in the Late Medieval and Early Modern Periods, and Turning the Pages: Manuscript and Print, Past and Present.
+1400-1600, and two third-year special subject modules, Women and Artistic Culture in the Late Medieval and Early Modern Periods, and Turning the Pages: Manuscript and Print, Past and Present.
 I also contribute to the MA in Medieval Studies and supervise dissertations at BA, MA, and PhD level in History of Art and Medieval Studies.

 Postgraduate supervision

+Elizabeth L'Estrange’s research focuses mainly on the art and culture of the medieval and early modern periods (c.
+1350-1600) with a particular emphasis on illuminated manuscripts and on questions of gender in visual culture.
 Her research has also focused on the female gaze and methodological approaches to assessing women’s agency as viewers.
-She is also interested in broader questions of gender and sexuality in the medieval and early modern periods.
+She is also interested in broader questions of gender and sexuality in the medieval and early modern periods, in women’s writings in fifteenth and sixteenth century, especially the querelle des femmes, and in libraries, literary networks and translation.

 Find out more - our PhD History of Art page has information about doctoral research at the University of Birmingham.